jkeiser/syschat/README.md

   The alternative design would be to show only new messages, but that means knowing nothing about what anyone else has ever said, possibly repeating stuff, and having nothing to respond to.

-* **The client updates live by pulling all messages from the server once per second.**
+* **The client updates live by pulling new messages from the server once per second.**

   Live updates for new messages is more engaging and less annoying to the user than hitting reload over and over.

-  Retrieving all the messages each second will become a network and compute hog as the number of messages grows, and it is completely unnecessary to re-send the same messages over and over
-  again: the client already knows about them!
+  The polling method, however, means updates are delayed.
+It also costs a lot more network than a web socket, as you have to do an entire back-and-forth TCP connection and HTTP GET each second, headers included, even if there are no new messages.
+A web socket only needs a periodic heartbeat to keep the connection alive and you can just send new data as it arrives.

   **If I had more time,** I would serve live message updates over a web socket and only listen for new messages after the initial load.

-  A lesser solution would be to poll, but ask for only new messages since the last poll.
-This can still be a lot more expensive than a web socket, as you have to do an entire back-and-forth TCP connection and HTTP GET each second, headers included.
-A web socket only needs a periodic heartbeat to keep the connection alive.

-  This could also be mitigated by implementing pagination and polling for all visible messages, but on top of the TCP and HTTP overhead, constantly reloading even 10 messages can add up if there are a lot of clients.

 * **Newest messages are at the top.**